 This feature was planned from the beginning and was specified in the construction drawings.
-The mason had to locate the conduit precisely in the footing to accomodate a predrilled hole in the flange of the steel column.
+The mason had to locate the conduit precisely in the footing to accommodate a predrilled hole in the steel column.

 For each steel column four holes were drilled through the patio and into the sonotube footings.
 Threaded steel rods could then be anchored into the holes using Hilti Epoxy.

-Here’s the next post for this project.
+Here’s the previous post for this project.

 Your email address will not be published.
 Required fields are marked *